SumiSastri/react-basics-to-hooks/docs/react-docs/advanced-concepts/client-server/REST-apis/CRUD.md

-#### Appendix -3: - my notes on CRUD

-*  How do requests work?
-- Via methods - GET, POST, PUT, DELETE.
+## What is CRUD?

+Requests via the REST API calls work with 4 verbs that define the methods of the REST API requests to the server

-GET - get documents and files from the server
+1. GET - get documents and files from the server
-POST - Post the data from the browser to the database in the server PUT - Update the data from the browser with the new information in the server DELETE - Delete the information sent from the browser in the database
+2. POST - Post the data from the browser to the database in the server
+3. PUT - Update the data from the browser with the new information in the server
+4. DELETE - Delete the information sent from the browser in the database

-- Via query-strings - after the URL with a question mark, there are query string parameters in key-value pairs
+The query is sent via query-strings - after the URL with a question mark there are query string parameters in key-value pairs

 - Via the body of the request - you can see the request headers are encoded in the headers tab in network but you can still see all the data in the body of the request in the browser

 - Via encrypted - HTTPS requests - only client-server share information in a secure way

-* How do responses work - Debugging
+\* How do responses work - Debugging
 To see this request-response pattern in the console, you can go to the "Network" tab.
 - GO TO Server Status
 The response that the server sends back is the HTTP server status messages